Thank you for viewing our profile

 Our dream for any child we adopt is for that child to be happy, healthy, and know that they are loved.
 We want our child to know that they have a strong, supportive circle of family members and friends who loves and cares for them.
 We want to instill within our child the confidence and strength to follow their dreams.
 We want our child will learn to see the good in the world and to be inspired to help others.
 We want our child to learn to be a problem-solver.
 We want our child to be both a good leader and a good listener.
 We want our child to be brave.
 To do the right thing in spite of the difficulty.
 We want our child to have a joyful childhood, full of laughter, learning, and time with family and friends.
 Finally, we want our child to love themselves and to love life.
 To find what they care about and pursue it with a passion.

 Adoption in Our Lives

-Joe’s sister placed her daughter, Sarah, for adoption when he was in middle school.
-Watching Sarah grow into the wonderful woman she is today is one of the most beautiful things he has ever witnessed.
+A family member of Joe's placed a child for adoption when he was in middle school.
+Watching that child grow into the wonderful woman she is today is a beautiful thing.
 She is strong, brave, and kind.
 She's in college now, studying to be a veterinarian.
 Her adoptive family raised an amazing young woman.

-Joe’s sister, in providing this chance for Sarah and this blessing for Sarah's adoptive family, did one of the bravest and most difficult things she could do.
-Seeing his sister, his family, and Sarah's family go through this process convinced him that adoption is a beautiful thing.
+Joe's family member, in providing this chance for her child and this blessing for the adoptive family, did one of the bravest and most difficult things she could do.
+Seeing all of them go through this process convinced him that adoption is a beautiful thing.
 A gift that can multiply love - something that truly can make all the difference in the world to a child and a family.

 We've always thought about adopting or fostering in part because of his family's experience with the process.
-Using our own blessings in this life to play the same role that Sarah's adoptive parents played in hers.
+Using our own blessings to play the same role in another child's life.